INGEOTEC/b4msa/README.md

 git clone https://github.com/INGEOTEC/b4msa.git
 ```

-# Predict a training set using B4MSA
+# Random search on the B4MSA's parameters space #

+Firstly, it is recommended to optimize the parameters used by
+B4MSA.
+In order to free the user from this task, B4MSA can perform a random
+search on the parameter space.
+B4MSA selects the best configuration found
-Suppose you have a workload of classified tweets `tweets.json.gz` to model your problem, let us assume that b4msa is already installed, then the stratisfied k-fold can be computed as follows:
+on the random search.
+Suppose you have a workload of classified tweets
+`tweets.json.gz` to model your problem, let us assume that b4msa is
+already installed.
+In order to optimize B4MSA parameters one can use
+the following command:

 ```bash
 b4msa-params -k5 -s24 -n24 tweets.json.gz -o tweets.json